jalfonsosm/agi-llm/README.md

 - [ ] Better context management using game state
 - [ ] Larger/better models support
 - [ ] Better prompt engineering

+## New scripts commands (WIP)

+- Added new **update.context** command to to be able to send additional context to the LLM.
+This require edit and reexport the original game with a custom version of the AgiStudio tool that I am working on.

 ## Build Requirements